NEW SOLAR ARRAY AT BRYN DU

 Go Green Granville electric vehicle panel discussion at the Granville Center for the Arts

-The Grad Grove is a commemorative space that allows community members to donate a tree to be planted in honor of Granville High School students.
-The idea began as an AP Environmental Science class project and expanded with support from 1500 Trees, a faith-based nonprofit that helps plant trees in public spaces.
+The Grad Grove offers community members a meaningful way to celebrate Granville High School graduates by donating a tree planted in their honor, creating a living legacy that will grow for generations to come.
+The idea began as an AP Environmental Science class project and expanded with support from 1500 Trees, a faith-based nonprofit that plants trees in public spaces.

 As part of a "Take Action" Project for Mr. Jim Reding's Environmental Science class at Granville High School, students Casey Laughbaum and Alli Messner planned, fundraised and implemented the installation of an aerobic digester to process food waste generated at the high school.
 The Aerobic digester quickly turns food waste into a nutrient-rich biomass, similar to compost.
 This technology helps to reduce greenhouse gases by keeping food waste out of landfills.
 It also helps to lower fuel and transportation costs associated with waste management.